Aliases for SUPT4H1 Gene

 GeneCards Summary for SUPT4H1 Gene

 SUPT4H1 (SPT4 Homolog, DSIF Elongation Factor Subunit) is a Protein Coding gene.
-Diseases associated with SUPT4H1 include Spinocerebellar Ataxia 36.
-Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Regulation of TP53 Activity.
+Diseases associated with SUPT4H1 include Spinocerebellar Ataxia 36 and Dermatopathia Pigmentosa Reticularis.
+Among its related pathways are HIV Transcription Elongation and Chromatin Regulation / Acetylation.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.

 UniProtKB/Swiss-Prot Summary for SUPT4H1 Gene